joshfrench/radiant-page_fields-extension/README.md

 ## Usage

+Currently, PageMeta only works on edge (Radiant > 0.9.1) due to some changes made to the core javascripts.

 When you install PageMeta and run the migrations, the __keyword__ and __description__ fields will be converted to page attributes.
 If you would like your pages to be born with a different set of default attributes, you may